stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 **Starting state:** ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam

 1. Monitor the jam clock.
 If the jam clock reaches two minutes, the Jam Timer calls off the jam by blowing two rounds of four short whistle blasts and repeatedly touching their hips.
    - Head Referees often appreciate a heads-up at 10 seconds before you call off the jam.
 2. Listen for jam call-off whistles from the referees.
 The Jam Timer joins in the echo of jam call-off.
 For example, after hearing the initial set of four short whistle blasts to call the jam, the Jam Timer blows four short whistle blasts twice along with the other referees.
 3. Maintain awareness for any of the situations discussed under “What to Watch During the Jam”.
 4. As your awareness, comfort, and crew needs dictate, support the officials around you (such as Penalty Lineup Trackers) with information they might have missed.
 You can communicate penalties, lead status, star passes, and other game events.
+This is sometimes called "JT-wrangling": acting as Penalty Wrangler while you jam time.

 **Ending state:** ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam or Lineup Period (when Jam ends)